MertKalkanci/Unity-M-Easy-GPS/README.md

 ## Download

-Download the project from releases.
+Download the project from releases or download source code.

-Or

-Open Package Manager -> Add Package From Git URL -> https://github.com/MertKalkanci/Unity-M-Easy-GPS.git

 ## Try The Samples !